federico-castellani/Windows-Scout/README.md

 ### EXE

-Double-click the downloaded `NightscoutTray.exe` file.
+Double-click the downloaded `nightscout.exe` file.

 - The tray icon will appear.
 Right-click for menu options:
   - **Configure**: Set Nightscout address and token.